arXiv/arxiv-submission-core/docs/source/architecture.rst

 deposit submissions in bulk (e.g. conference proceedings), or on an individual basis on behalf of arXiv users.
 Authenticated arXiv users must explicitly authorize external API clients to deposit on their behalf.
-The submission system offers a webhook notification service that pushes updates in submission state to authorized API clients.
+The submission system offers a web-hook notification service that pushes updates in submission state to authorized API clients.

 A variety of backend services are exposed via the API gateway, including